 Each day, Clio connects thousands of people to nearby culture and history.
 Our website and mobile app are free for everyone and designed to make it easy to discover cultural and historical sites throughout the United States.
 You can search for nearby sites, take a walking tour, create your own itinerary, or simply go for a walk or drive and let Clio show you nearby sites using our mobile app.
 Clio is non-profit and free for everyone thanks to the support of people like you.
 Donations are tax- deductible!
 Click here to learn more!

 SourcesDowlin, Genie Philbrick.
 "French Canadian Brothers are Believed To Have Visited Montana in 1742."
-Billings Gazzette, September 26, 1954: 31.
+Billings Gazette, September 26, 1954: 31.

 Hunhoff, Bernie.
+"Verendrye Plate."
 South Dakota Magazine.
-March/April 1989. http://southdakotamagazine.com/verendrye-plate (accessed November 30, 2013).
+March/April 1989. http://southdakotamagazine.com/verendrye-plate.